sdtemple/isweep/README.md

 - By very strong, we mean selection coefficient s >= 0.015 (1.5%)

 The methods relate the lengths of IBD tracts to a coalescent model under selection.

 We assume 1 selected allele at a biallelic locus.

 There are ~ six major ideas.

 1. A genome-wide selection scan that looks for anomalously large IBD rates
 2. Inferring anomalously large IBD clusters
-3. Ranking alleles based on evidence that they are selected or in strong correlation w/ a selected allele.
+3. Ranking alleles based on evidence for selection
 4. Computing a measure of cluster agglomeration (an IBD information entropy)
-5. Estimating an allele frequency of a sweeping allele, w/o knowing its identity (it also doesn't have to be genotyped)
+5. Estimating allele frequency of unknown sweeping allele
 6. Estimating selection coefficients (w/ nice statistical properties)
 7. Estimating a confidence interval (w/ nice statistical properties)